aqaPayam/NakhBot/docs/domain/01-glossary.md

-# Glossary
+# Domain Glossary

 This file defines the core product terms used in the Telegram Dating Bot MVP.

+The goal is to keep product language consistent before database design and coding.

-## Identity and Account
+## 1. Identity and Account Terms

 ### User

 A person known to the system through Telegram.

-The system uses an internal user ID as the primary identifier.
+The system uses an internal user ID as the main identifier.

 ### Telegram Identity